ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/02-traversing-graphs.md

         (from, to) = agenda.pop()
         if visited.contains(to):
-            continue   // Skip to the next item on the agenda
-        // Here we are visiting the vertex to for the first time for e:Edge in outgoingEdges(to):
+            continue   // Skip to the next item on the agenda visited.add(to) // Visiting the vertex to for the first time for e:Edge in outgoingEdges(to):
             agenda.push(e)